abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 ## Update http-router service

-When installing abcdesktop, http-router service type is `NodePort` by default, in order to expose the service through an ingress controller you will need to change the service type from `NodePort` to `ClusterIP`.
+By default, the `http-router` service type is `NodePort`.
+To expose the service through an ingress controller, you must change the service type from `NodePort` to `ClusterIP`.

-If you perform a get services command you will see the `NodePort` type
+Run the following command to confirm the current service type is `NodePort`:

 ```
 kubectl get svc http-router -n abcdesktop